Crabasa0/riscv2eeprom/README.md

 beq, bne, bge, blt*

 How to use it:
 This program reads from standard in.
-To compile a the file myprogram.s, you can do $python compiler.py < myprogram.s The JSON will be printed on standard out.
+To compile the file myprogram.s, you can do $python compiler.py < myprogram.s The JSON will be printed on standard out.
 I have commented out code that will also copy the JSON to the clipboard for easy pasting into Circuitverse.
 I didn't want anybody to unintentionally lose data on their clipboard, or to need to install pyperclip.
 If this feature is appealing you can go in and re-enable it.